 OK, time for the next step—installing the site on the new host!

-4 - Import the WordPress site to your new host
+4. Import the Duplicator files to your new host.

 Once the files are uploaded, you’ll need to access the installer.php file in your browser to start the installation process.
 There’s one caveat, though: your domain is still pointing to the site on the old host, so you’ll need to access the new site directly via its IP address.
 If your site is on a shared hosting provider, you’ll also need to include your username in the address as well.

 In cPanel, find the IP address of the new server, along with your username.
 In your browser, enter the IP address of the server, followed by “~username/installer.php”.
-Be sure to replace username with your user name, marked in red in the screenshot below.
+Be sure to replace username with your username.
+Both the IP Address and the username are marked in red in the screenshot below.

 The address bar should look something like this: http://12.34.56.78/~myusername/installer.php